Listen to this article

 How to manage credit risk:

-• Diversify issuers: Don't put all money in one company
+- Diversify your issuers: Don't put all your eggs in one corporate basket.

-• Monitor credit quality: Watch for rating downgrades
+- Monitor credit quality: Watch for news that could lead to a rating downgrade.

 Risk 3: Liquidity Risk